Kingshurst means 'king's wood'. It became part of the Solihull Metropolitan Borough in 1974, having been previously part of Meriden Rural District.

 Ordnance Survey maps 1886 to the present day are available at Solihull Heritage & Local Studies Service.

-Let us know your memories of Kingshurst, however recent, by completing a memory sheet attached right.
+Let us know your memories of Kingshurst, however recent, by completing a memory sheet attached below.